nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.2 Scrolling through command history

-OneShelf commands are traversable much like Window's command prompt with the arrow up key traversing into previous commands and arrow down key traversing into next commands.
+OneShelf commands are traversable (up to 20 commands) much like Window's command prompt with the arrow up key traversing into previous commands and arrow down key traversing into next commands.